renatolond/blog/_drafts/setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 ./bin/webpack-dev-server --listen-host 0.0.0.0
 ```

-All of those start basically immediately, except for the webpack server, which compiles the assets before starting.
+All of those should start immediately, except for the webpack server, which compiles the assets before starting.

-If everything is working as expected, if you open your browser window at `http://localhost:3000` you should see Mastodon landing page!
+To check that everything is working as expected, if you open your browser window at `http://localhost:3000` you should see Mastodon landing page!

 ### Run everything using Foreman